 I know this sounds like a cliché but honestly, the catch is the hard work you’ll still have to put in to make this successful.
 But this course gives you everything that you’ll need to achieve this.

-Could the course honestly be tweaked and improved a little bit here and there?
+Could the actual course be tweaked and improved a little bit here and there?
 Sure it could.

-For example, I’d personally like to see a video on how to best use Neil Patel’s Ubersuggest tool.
-But, to be honest, Mike is improving the course so often and is so accessible that I could probably find all the answers I’d need on that just by asking in the Facebook support group.
+For example, I’d personally like to see a video on how to best use a tool called Surfer SEO.
+But, to be honest, Mike is improving the course so often and is so accessible that I could probably find all the answers I’d need just by asking in the Facebook support group.

 If there is an improvement to be made, Mike will make it—I have no doubt of that.